ixtli/space-junk/README.md

 + don't cuddle { } with keywords or other statements except for `else` and `else if`

 ## troubleshooting
 + Sometimes you might get an svn error when `make dependencies` tries to use git-svn to update subdirectories in the v8 subrepo.
-Simply delete the offending directories and rerun `makde dependencies`.
+Simply delete the offending directories and rerun `make dependencies`.